MitocGroup/www/process/daily-stand-up.md

 The email is sent to Devs Deep <devs-deep@mitocgroup.com>

 **3. What should be included in the email?**
-- What did I do yesterday that helped the Development Team meet the Sprint Goal?
+- What did I do yesterday that helped the Team meet the Sprint Goal?
-- What will I do today to help the Development Team meet the Sprint Goal?
+- What will I do today to help the Team meet the Sprint Goal?
-- Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
+- Do I see any impediment that prevents me or the Team from meeting the Sprint Goal?

 _______
 **EMAIL TEMPLATE:**